-Scheme Land Cost Assessment
+Scheme Land Cost Assessments

 Jonathan Scott-Smith has extensive experience preparing compensation forecasts, from initial route alignments with little more than a line on a plan, to detailed infrastructure proposals.
 This work demands a thorough understanding of the statutory compensation code and the likely impact on agricultural, residential and commercial property interests.